buildkite/docs/pages/apis/rest_api/pipelines.md

 ]
 ```

+> 📘 Webhook URL
+> The response only includes a webhook URL in `provider.webhook_url` if the user has edit permissions for the pipeline.
+Otherwise, the field returns with an empty string.

 Required scope: `read_pipelines`

-Note: `provider.webhook_url` value is only returned if the user has edit permissions for the pipeline.

 Success response: `200 OK`